Former GOP presidential candidate Herman Cain dies at 74

 Afterward, the restaurant industry used Cain as a spokesman as it campaigned against Clinton’s plan, which ultimately failed.

 Cain served as a director of the Federal Reserve Bank of Kansas City from 1992 to 1996.
-His colleagues said they believed he left the nonpartisan board so he could be more active politically.

-“We were already among ourselves as directors having discussions and kidding him about running for president,” said Jo Marie Dancik, who served on the board with Cain.
-“We were serious.
-He laughed it off at that point.
-I think it was probably the first time he had every really considered.”

-Cain moved back to his native Georgia and in 2004 ran for U.S. Senate as a Republican.
+After moving back to his native Georgia, he ran for U.S. Senate as a Republican in 2004.
 He lost to Rep. Johnny Isakson in the primary.

 Less than two years later, Cain was diagnosed with late-stage cancer in his colon that had spread to his liver.
 He recovered and later said he believed his survival showed that God had other plans for him.
 He credited God with persuading him to run for president after Obama, a Democrat, took office in early 2009.

 Cain projected a self-confident image that at times bordered on arrogance.
-He referred to himself in the third person.
-His motivations speaking company was named T.H.E.
+He referred to himself in the third person, and his motivations speaking company was named T.H.E.
 New Voice Inc. The acronym stood for The Hermanator Experience.

-His run for the presidency was unlikely, considering his origins.
-Born in the segregated South, Cain joked that his family was so poor it was “po.”
-His father worked three jobs as a janitor, barber and chauffeur, while his mother was a servant.
-He graduated from Morehouse College, a historically black college for men in Atlanta, received a master’s degree from Purdue University and worked as a civilian mathematician in the U.S. Navy.
+Cain’s run for the presidency was unlikely considering his origins.
+Born in the segregated South, his father worked three jobs as a janitor, barber and chauffeur, while his mother was a servant.
+He graduated from Morehouse College, a historically Black college for men in Atlanta, received a master’s degree from Purdue University and worked as a civilian mathematician in the U.S. Navy.

 While it was a good job, Cain said his ambitions were in the corporate world.
 He wanted to be president of “something … somewhere,” he later wrote.

 He worked first for Coca-Cola, became a vice president with Pillsbury, then was appointed to run its struggling Burger King unit in the Philadelphia area.
 His success prompted Pillsbury officials to ask Cain to take over its floundering Godfather’s Pizza chain.
 Cain said he returned the franchise to profitability.
-One of his strategies was shuttering under-performing stores.

-The centerpiece of Cain’s campaign was his 9-9-9 plan, which would have replaced the current tax code with a 9% tax on personal and corporate income and a 9% national sales tax.
+The centerpiece of Cain’s presidential campaign was his 9-9-9 plan, which would have replaced the current tax code with a 9% tax on personal and corporate income and a 9% national sales tax.
 Cain said the plan’s simplicity would stimulate the economy by giving investors certainty.
-A Baptist preacher who made money giving motivational speeches, Cain had a talent for selling his ideas to conservative audiences with a straightforward style.

 “If 10% is good enough for God, 9% ought to be good enough for the federal government,” he told crowds.